hannahilea/hannahilea.github.io/blog/driven-developments/src.md

 [^litreview]: 👀 👀 👀

-[^TDDdomains]: Okay okay, I would not take this *literally*---but it is possible to imagine what might happen if the test you are doing is broken without making it physically break, and therefore electrocuting yourself/using moldy fruit/FOO.
-The "understand what a failing case would look like so that you will know definitely that you have completed your task in a way that is NOT failing" point stands!
+[^TDDdomains]: Okay okay, I would not necessarily take TDD *literally* in many domains---but it is certainly possible to think through the "what-ifs" to understand what a failing case would look like, and then what a successful case looks like.
+And it seems like (from the [TDD wikipedia page](https://en.wikipedia.org/wiki/Test-driven_development) this cross-domain adoption is something that folks already do.
+Good!

 ---
 ### Footnotes